Introducing Ansible Playbooks for FusionLayer Infinity: New Module for Network Automation

-Helsinki, Finland, ⎯ FusionLayer has today released a module for Ansible by RedHat.
+Helsinki, Finland, July 25, 2017 ⎯ FusionLayer has today released a module for Ansible by RedHat.
 FusionLayer Infinity now enables seamless integration between automated Ansible Playbook workflows and the underlying network infrastructure.
-To accommodate the emerging multi-cloud use cases, the new solution supports popular public cloud infrastructures as well as SDN-enabled and more traditional data center networks.
-DevOps will now have a REST-based access to complex network infrastructures to enable end-to-end automation.
+The new solution supports popular public cloud infrastructures, SDN-enabled, and more traditional data center networks to accommodate the emerging multi-cloud use cases.
+DevOps will now have REST-based access to complex network infrastructures to enable end-to-end automation.

-“With an increasing number of enterprises embarking on digital transformation projects, the enterprise network challenge must be resolved” continued Teemu Sorvisto.
-“FusionLayer Infinity does this by bridging the network silos in hybrid and multi-vendor environments, preventing vendor lock in.”
+“With an increasing number of enterprises embarking on digital transformation projects, organizations must resolve the enterprise-network challenges,” continued Teemu Sorvisto.
+“FusionLayer Infinity does this by bridging the network silos in hybrid and multi-vendor environments, preventing vendor lock-in.”

 The new Infinity module for Ansible is available as of July 25, 2017.
 Please contact our Cloud and Data Center team (email@example.com) for details to leverage Ansible Playbook with Infinity.

 FusionLayer automates workflows and simplifies network management for service providers, data centers, and enterprises that operate at scale.
 The company’s vendor-agnostic technology unleashes network agility by powering interoperability between SDN-enabled, cloud-based and traditional networks.
 Nine out of 10 of the world’s largest service providers leverage FusionLayer.
 Visit www.fusionlayer.com/.